General-Purpose Models for the Chemical Sciences: LLMs and Beyond: Introduction

 However, the diversity and scale of chemical data create a unique challenge for applying \gls{ml} to the chemical sciences.
 This diversity manifests across temporal, spatial, and representational dimensions.
 Temporally, chemical processes span femtosecond-scale spectroscopic events to year-long stability studies of pharmaceuticals or batteries, demanding data sampled at resolutions tailored to each time regime.
 Spatially, systems range from the atomic to the industrial scale, requiring models that bridge molecular behavior to macroscopic properties.
 Representationally, even a single observation (e.g., a \ce{^{13}C}-NMR spectrum) can be encoded in chemically equivalent formats: a string \autocite{alberts2024unraveling}, vector \autocite{mirza2024elucidating}, or image\autocite{alberts2024unraveling}.
-However, these representations are not computationally equivalent and have been empirically shown to produce diverse model outputs.\autocite{atz2024prospective,alampara2024probing,wu2024t,skinnider2024invalid}
+However, such representations are not computationally equivalent and have been empirically shown to produce different model outputs.\autocite{atz2024prospective,alampara2024probing,wu2024t,skinnider2024invalid}

-Additionally, \gls{ml} for chemistry is challenged by what we term \enquote{hidden variables}.
-These can be thought of as the parameters in an experiment that remain largely unaccounted for (e.g., their importance is unknown or they are difficult to control for), but could have a significant impact on experimental outcomes.
-One example are seasonal variations in ambient laboratory conditions that are typically not controlled for and, if at all, only communicated in private accounts.\autocite{Nega_2021} In addition to that, chemistry is believed to rely on a large amount of \emph{tacit knowledge}, i.e., knowledge that cannot be readily verbalized.\autocite{Taber_2014, Polanyi_2009} Tacit chemical knowledge includes the subtle nuances of experimental procedures, troubleshooting techniques, and the ability to anticipate potential problems based on past experiences.
+Additionally, \gls{ml} for chemistry is challenged by what one can term \enquote{hidden variables}.
+These can be thought of as the parameters in an experiment that remain largely unaccounted for (e.g., their importance is unknown, or they are difficult to control for), but could have a significant impact on experimental outcomes.
+One example is seasonal variations in ambient laboratory conditions that are typically not controlled for and, if at all, only communicated in private accounts.\autocite{Nega_2021} In addition to that, chemistry is believed to rely on a large amount of \emph{tacit knowledge}, i.e., knowledge that cannot be readily verbalized.\autocite{Taber_2014, Polanyi_2009} Tacit chemical knowledge includes the subtle nuances of experimental procedures, troubleshooting techniques, and the ability to anticipate potential problems based on experience.

 These factors---the diversity, scale, and tacity---clearly indicate that the full complexity of chemistry cannot be captured using standard approaches with bespoke representations based on structured data.\autocite{jablonka2022making} Fully addressing the challenges imposed by chemistry requires the development of \gls{ml} systems that can handle diverse, \enquote{fuzzy}, data instances and have transferable capabilities to leverage low amounts of data. \\